 Thelonious Monk- piano; Donald Byrd — trumpet; Eddie Bert — trombone; Robert Northern — French horn; Jay McAllister — tuba; Phil Woods — alto saxophone; Charlie Rouse — tenor saxophone; Pepper Adams — baritone saxophone; Sam Jones — bass; Art Taylor — drums

-Monk, the band and the crowd left deeply satisfied with the results of this bold experiment, but the critics in attendance were less impressed.
+Monk, the big band and the crowd left deeply satisfied with the results of this bold experiment, but the critics in attendance were less impressed.
 They complained of the ensemble scoring and Overton’s overly intellectual approach to the music, and felt that the numerous solos and stress on ensemble choruses inhibited the composer/pianist.
 A planned tour for the orchestra was cancelled in the wake of these disappointing notices, and for a brief moment the experiment appeared destined to be remembered as a failure.

 Fortunately, Riverside Records had taped the evening, and the subsequent LP led to a hasty reevaluation.

-The success of Overton’s charts, the enthusiastic collective response of the band, and the pianist’s own powerful solos were undeniable.
+The success of Overton’s charts, the enthusiastic collective response of the big band, and the pianist’s own powerful solos were undeniable.
 A second concert, with Bert, Woods, Rouse and Overton still aboard, would present further arrangements of Monk’s music at Lincoln Center’s Philharmonic Hall in 1963, by which time Thelonious Monk Orchestra at Town Hall had been recognized as a triumph.
-Subsequent decades have seen its example inspire artists as diverse as Bill Holman and Misha Mengelberg to think big when interpreting Monk’s music.
+Subsequent decades have seen its example inspire artists as diverse as Bill Holman and Misha Mengelberg to think big when interpreting Thelonious Monk’s music.